camunda/camunda-docs/docs/product-manuals/tasklist/userguide/overview.md

 User tasks need an interaction from the user.
 This can be updating, adding variables, filling out a Camunda Form, or simply completion of the task.
 The user must first claim a task or unclaim an already claimed task.

-If the user has claimed a task, the task is completable.
+If the user claimed a task, the task is completable.
 Different task status filters help the user choose the desired task.

 ## Example use case